GoogleCloudPlatform/java-docs-samples/eventarc/generic/README.md

 -d '{"key": "value"}'
 ```

-You may observe the Run service receiving an event in Cloud Logging.
+You may observe the Cloud Run service receiving an event in Cloud Logging.